Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 We know you’ve got them—countless family history paper and digital files, piles of old family photos, a family heirloom you don’t know what to do with, tucked away in a box.
-With the holiday season coming up, we’ve turned to Pinterest to get inspiration for creative (and easy-to-make) genealogy gifts and décor that let you share family history treasures and records with other family members.
+We’ve turned to Pinterest to get inspiration for creative (and easy-to-make) genealogy gifts and décor that let you share family history treasures and records with other family members.

-Use these 13 project ideas from Pinterest pinners and bloggers around the globe to inspire your own creativity.
+Use these project ideas from Pinterest pinners, bloggers, and the editors of Family Tree Magazine to inspire your own creativity.
 To replicate these crafters’ projects, follow the link with each project description for more photos and DIY details.

 1. Family Photo Wreath

 “My husband and I believe in decorating our home with things we absolutely love and that hold deep meaning for our family,” Jenn Erickson says.
-Guests can see her love for family history right when they come in: Erickson’s DIY family tree wreath is right by the front door (and shown on the opening page of this article).
+Guests can see her love for family history right when they come in: Erickson’s DIY family tree wreath is right by the front door.
 To create it, she selected two photos for each surname and made miniature copies to fit small photo frames (available from craft stores such as Michaels and Jo-Ann Fabric and Crafts).
 The leaves are the surnames printed onto an old canvas drop cloth and cut out.

 Using what’s on hand is fine for the wreath backing.
 “You don’t necessarily need a wreath form,” Erickson says.
 “You can use strong cardboard or a pool noodle cut to size and taped into a circle with duct tape.”
 Then cover the backing by wrapping it in ribbon, vintage-y fabric or burlap.